Stepmomming ain’t easy.

 Do not allow one more second to pass by worrying about what anyone else has to say about you and your partner’s reproduction.

-Do not worry about how, when (or if) to tell the mom that you are pregnant.
-Do not worry about what they will think or say.
-Do not worry about your in-laws.
-Do not worry about your stepchildren.
+Don’t worry about, how, when (or if) to tell the mom that you are pregnant, what they will think or say, about your in-laws, or your stepchildren.
 Who is your biggest priority in 2023?
 That’s right.

 8. The Effect on Others when you Enforce Boundaries